 If you missed them, find here below the other two articles of this series:

 Gartner's research helps you cut through the complexity and deliver the knowledge you need to make the right decisions quickly, and with confidence.Read Free Gartner Research

-Category: board-and-c-suite-support building-and-expanding-a-digital-business business-performance-management-for-tech-ceos cio-innovation-and-strategic-business-change-leadership cio-leadership-culture-and-people cio-role-evolution corporate-development-for-tech-ceos corporate-strategic-planning corporate-strategy-formulation current-and-future-leadership driving-cost-optimization-across-the-enterprise-human-resources driving-cost-optimization-across-the-enterprise-finance driving-digital-business-transformation-for-industry-leadership-finance driving-digital-business-transformation-for-industry-leadership-supply-chain finance finance-function-management financial-services-go-to-market-strategy-and-execution financial-services-operational-excellence-and-cost-optimization future-of-work human-resources indirect-supplier-relationship-management industry-strategy-execution leading-the-next-generation-workforce-supply-chain leading-the-next-generation-workforce-human-resources leading-the-next-generation-workforce leading-the-next-generation-workforce-sales manufacturing-operations-strategy-and-performance marketplace new-customer-acquisition new-product-development organization-design-and-change-management product-development sales-effectiveness-and-enablement sales-strategy-and-design strategy-function-leadership supply-chain
+Category: board-and-c-suite-support business-performance-management-for-tech-ceos cio-leadership-of-innovation-disruptive-trends-and-emerging-practices cio-leadership-culture-and-people cio-role-evolution corporate-development-for-tech-ceos corporate-strategic-planning corporate-strategy-formulation current-and-future-leadership driving-cost-optimization-across-the-enterprise-human-resources driving-cost-optimization-across-the-enterprise-finance driving-digital-business-transformation-for-industry-leadership-supply-chain driving-digital-business-transformation-for-industry-leadership-finance finance finance-function-management financial-services-go-to-market-strategy-and-execution financial-services-operational-excellence-and-cost-optimization future-of-work human-resources indirect-supplier-relationship-management industry-strategy-execution leading-the-next-generation-workforce-supply-chain leading-the-next-generation-workforce-human-resources leading-the-next-generation-workforce-sales leading-the-next-generation-workforce manufacturing-operations-strategy-and-performance marketplace new-customer-acquisition new-product-development organization-design-and-change-management product-development sales-effectiveness-and-enablement sales-strategy-and-design strategy-function-leadership supply-chain

 Tags: coronavirus covid19 economy macroeconomics macroeconomy